ci4rail/docs/docs/user-docs/_edge-solutions/for-your-safety.md

 We know it's boring, but it prevents damage to yourself and the product.

 # General Safety Instructions
-- Please read the safety instructions carefully
+- Please read the safety instructions carefully.
 - For future reference, note the link to this user documentation.
 - Store, install and operate the product only within it's specifications to prevent personal and product damage.
-- Always apply recommended voltage and power source settings
+- Always apply recommended voltage and power source settings.
-- Always apply proper earthing ('TBD - link to Earthing') before powering
+- Always apply proper earthing ('TBD - link to Earthing') before powering.
 - Do not operate the product in case of
     - Obvious damage
     - Product was exposed to liquid